johnphan96/CommerceCraft/README.md

-# minecraft-commerce
+# CommerceCraft
-Personal project to build a commerce platform
+Personal project to build a eCommerce platform